 Thanks, and I hope you find these both helpful and interesting.

-Presenting, my thesis!: Dashing the Anemoi: A Creative and Critical Undertaking by a Lexicographical Hobbyist.
-Enjoy it in in all the glory of two different formats.
-(Snazzy, I know.)
+Dashing the Anemoi: A Creative and Critical Undertaking by a Lexicographical Hobbyist (PDF) (link)

 Coming in at 115 out of 171 pages, the bulk of the thesis is my dictionary itself.
 Please note that I continually update my dictionary by amending definitions and adding new words.
 This is the state of the dictionary as it was in the spring of 2011.
 Naturally, there will be differences between what it was then and what it is now, and those differences will only magnify in the future.